Why I Needed to Think Deep

 I realized my opinions were mostly just agreeing or disagreeing with the opinions of others!

-And I think a big part of that behavior for me is if I don’t have an opinion of my own then I can’t be wrong.
+And I think a huge part of that behavior for me is if I don’t have an opinion of my own then I can’t be wrong.

-With the way my brain works, it thinks “How can I form an actual opinion of my own when I don’t have every piece of information in existance to form the correct opinion!”
+With the way my brain works, it thinks “How can I form an actual opinion of my own when I don’t have every piece of information in existence to form the correct opinion!”

 I know that’s not how it works.
 But that’s how my brain works.